Hide and Seek (2005 film): Plot

-Back in the house, David finds that, although he has been in his study many times, the boxes were actually never unpacked after the move.
-He realizes that he has dissociative identity disorder and Charlie is not imaginary at all: "Charlie" is David himself.
+Back in the house, David finds that although he has been in his study many times, the boxes were never actually unpacked after the move.
+He realizes that he has dissociative identity disorder and that Charlie is his alter ego.

 Whenever "Charlie" would emerge, David would be in his study.
 He also finally recalls the New Year's Eve party the night before his wife's death.
-He had caught Alison making out with another guest.
+He had caught Alison kissing another guest.
 "Charlie" was created as a way to express David's rage so that he could murder his wife, something the docile David was too decent to do.
 Emily knew the entire time about her father's split personality but did not tell him because she was unsure which personality murdered her mother until "Charlie" killed Elizabeth.

-Once David realizes the truth, he becomes completely consumed by Charlie, leading him to murder the local sheriff, who arrives to investigate the neighbor.
+Once David realizes the truth, he becomes completely consumed by Charlie, leading him to murder the sheriff who arrives to investigate the neighbor.
 Emily calls Katherine for help, tricks Charlie, and escapes into the cave where she originally met Charlie.
 Katherine takes the gun from the dead sheriff and finds Charlie in the cave.
 He pretends to be David and attacks Katherine.
-Katherine begs for David to fight his murderous other personality.
-Charlie says David no longer exists.
+Katherine begs David to fight his murderous alternate personality.
+Charlie says that David no longer exists.
 Emily emerges, begging Charlie to let Katherine go.
-Her distraction allows Katherine to shoot Charlie, killing him at last.
+Her distraction allows Katherine to shoot Charlie, killing him.

-Later, Emily is preparing for school in her new life with Katherine.
-But Emily's drawing of herself with two heads suggests that she might also have dissociative identity disorder.
+Subsequently, Emily is preparing for school in her new life with Katherine.
+Emily's drawing of herself with two heads suggests that she might also have dissociative identity disorder.